EDGARDEVEN/QRCodeBloodBank/README.md

 - Create account (No Approval Required By Admin, Can Login After Signup)
 - After Login, Can see number of blood request Made, Approved, Pending, Rejected by Admin on their dashboard.
 - Patient can request for blood of specific blood group and unit from blood stock.
-- Patient can see their blood request history with status (Pending, Approved, Rejected).
+- Patient can see their blood request history with status (Pending, Approved, Rejected) via a Generated QR Code by the system.

 ---